-If the capacity at this small venue is 100 guests.
-So there will likely be about 2-3 bartenders available.
+If the capacity at this small venue is 100 guests, then there will likely be at least 2-3 bartenders available.

 General Admission $50 + $80 worth of drinks = $130 out of pocket

-So in this scenario, $100 for an open bar is better option!
+So in this scenario, $100 for an open bar is the better option!